Google Calendar

 Message Claude...

-Tools your Google Calendar agent reaches for, scoped per user.
+Tools your scheduling agent reaches for on Google Calendar, scoped per user.

 CALL ANY TOOL